LiamPKenna/js-drumz/README.md

+## Stretch Goals

+All faders are designed using a 127 value range for potential future midi implementation.

 ## Setup/Installation Requirements

-* _Clone to local machine and open index.html in the browser_
+* _Clone to local machine_
+* _Navigate to the folder containing this README_
+* _Run "npm i"_
+* _Run "npm run start"_
-* _This site can be viewed in it's current form at https://LiamPKenna.github.io/{PROJECT}_
+* _This site can be viewed in it's current form at https://LiamPKenna.github.io/js-drumz_

 _To explore the source code, feel free to browse on github or clone to your local machine_

 ## Known Bugs

-_No known bugs at this time._
+_Audio will not play on iOS devices, soulutions are currently being investigated._

 ## Support and contact details

-_Any issues or concerns, please email liam@liamkenna.com.
-All math was done using a 127 value range for future midi implementation._
+_Any issues or concerns, please email liam@liamkenna.com_

 ## Technologies Used